Neutral / cushion / high arch

 Updates to Adidas Energy Boost 3

-- The 3rd version of the Energy Boost brings back the full-length Boost midsole that delivers efficient energy-return properties for a smooth and responsive ride.
+- Just like the popular, Adidas Ultra Boost 19, the 3rd version of the Energy Boost brings back the full-length Boost midsole that delivers efficient energy-return properties for a smooth and responsive ride.

 - The upper was also enhanced to deliver a more flexible and breathable upper without affecting the weight.
 The upper was engineered to give a seamless, sock-like feel.